naroa-rojo-perruca/my_first_web_page_2025/README.md

 - Added images for content section.
 - Added content and menu.
 - Added inside content, about me.
 With a user image and the logo of the university.
+- Added main content and a brief description.